smrg-lm/sc3/docs/source/intro/synthdef.rst

 :class:`SynthDef<sc3.synth.SynthDef>` parameters rate is implemented as type annotations.
-Annotating the parameter with the strings ``'ar'``, ``'kr'``, ``'ir'`` or ``'tr'`` will create the appropriate rate for control ugens and number, as annotation, will create lag controls.
+Annotating the parameter with the strings ``'ar'``, ``'kr'``, ``'ir'`` or ``'tr'`` will create the appropriate rate for control ugens.
+Numbers, as annotation, will create lag controls.
 It is also possible directly use the class instead of the decorator with all original parameters.

 ::